Electrogravitational

 The highly rarefied vacuum of

-cosmic space outside the dust and gas clouds may contain:
+cosmic space outside dust and gas clouds may contain:

-smallest objects that either cannot be directly registered in the experiment,
+smallest objects that either cannot be directly registered in experiment, or

-or are the sources generating the gravitational and electromagnetic fields, and
+are the sources generating gravitational and electromagnetic fields, and are

-are also causing strong and weak interactions.
-Thus, this vacuum includes
+also causing strong and weak interactions.
+Thus, this vacuum includes praons,

-praons, graons and even smaller particles, as well as objects consisting of
+graons and even smaller particles, as well as objects consisting of them, which

-them, which have smaller masses and energies than the known elementary
+have smaller masses and energies than the known elementary particles.

 Physical

-value of 0.23 the speed of light.
-Dividing these quantities by the
+of 0.23 the speed of light.
+Dividing these quantities by the corresponding

-particles of the matter inside a proton and a praon is quite close to the speed
+of matter inside a proton and a praon is quite close to the speed of light.
+If

 center of a proton the Lorentz factor for the praons located there is equal

-matter.
-The similarity relations between the levels of praons and nucleons
+similarity relations between the levels of praons and nucleons give:

 m3•s–2•kg–1.